 Kentipedia

-The Evolution of Network Monitoring: From SNMP to Modern Network Observability
+The Evolution of Network Monitoring: From SNMP to Network Observability and Network Intelligence

 The world of network monitoring has evolved rapidly over the years, adapting to the ever-changing technological landscape.
-From the early days of Simple Network Management Protocol (SNMP) to the advanced monitoring technologies available today, network administrators have access to a diverse range of tools and techniques to ensure the smooth operation of their networks.
+From the early days of Simple Network Management Protocol (SNMP) to today’s network observability platforms and emerging network intelligence systems, network administrators have access to a diverse range of tools and techniques to ensure the smooth operation of their networks.
 This article explores the evolution of network monitoring, highlighting the key milestones and technologies that have shaped the industry.

 The Early Days: Simple Network Management Protocol (SNMP) for Network Performance Monitoring